Jammy2211/PyAutoLens/paper/paper.md

 of the different components of a strong lens.
 A `Galaxy` object contains one or more `LightProfile`'s and `MassProfile`'s, which represent its two dimensional distribution of starlight and mass. `Galaxy`’s lie at a particular distance (redshift) from the observer, and are grouped into `Plane`'s.
 Raytracing through multiple `Plane`s is achieved by passing them to a `Tracer` with an `astropy` Cosmology.
-By passing any of these objects a `Grid2D` strong lens quantities can be computed, including multi-plane ray-tracing sightlines [@McCully2014].
+By passing any of these objects a `Grid2D` object strong lens quantities can be computed, including multi-plane ray-tracing sightlines [@McCully2014].
 All of these objects are extensible, making it straightforward to compose highly customized lensing system.
-Ray-tracing calculations are optimized using the packages `NumPy` [@numpy], `numba` [@numba] and `pyquad` [@pyquad], ensuring `PyAutoLens` runs efficiently.
+Ray-tracing calculations are optimized using the packages `NumPy` [@numpy], `numba` [@numba] and `pyquad` [@pyquad].

 To perform lens modeling, `PyAutoLens` adopts the probabilistic programming language `PyAutoFit` (https://github.com/rhayes777/PyAutoFit). `PyAutoFit` allows users to compose a lens model from `LightProfile`, `MassProfile` and `Galaxy` objects, customize the model parameterization and fit it to data via a `NonLinearSearch` (e.g. `dynesty` [@dynesty], `emcee` [@emcee], `PySwarms` [@pyswarms]).
-By composing a lens model with a `Pixelization` and `Regularizaion` object, the background source's light is modeled using a rectangular grid or Voronoi mesh that accounts for irregular galaxy morphologies which a `LightProfile` cannot accurately capture.
-Lensed quasar and supernovae datasets can be fitted using a `PointSource`, which uses positions and flux-ratios to fit the lens model.
-Strong lensing clusters containing many lens galaxies can also be analysed with `PyAutoLens` using these objects.
+By composing a lens model with a `Pixelization` and `Regularization` object, the background source's light is reconstructed using a rectangular grid or Voronoi mesh that accounts for irregular galaxy morphologies which a `LightProfile` cannot accurately capture.
+Lensed quasar and supernovae datasets can be fitted using a `PointSource`, which uses their observed positions, flux-ratios and time-delays to fit the lens model.
+Strong lensing clusters consisting of any number of lens galaxies can also be analysed with `PyAutoLens` using these objects.

-Automated lens modeling uses `PyAutoFit`'s transdimensional model-fitting pipelines, which break the model-fit into a chained sequence of non-linear searches which pass information gained about simpler lens models fitted in earlier phases to subsequent phases, which fit progressively more complex models.
+Automated lens modeling uses `PyAutoFit`'s non-linear search chaining feature, which breaks the model-fit into a chained sequence of non-linear searches.
+These fits pass information gained about simpler lens models fitted by earlier searches to subsequent searches, which fit progressively more complex models.
 By granularizing the model-fitting procedure, automated pipelines that fit complex lens models without human intervention can be carefully crafted, with example pipelines found on the [autolens workspace](https://github.com/Jammy2211/autolens_workspace).
-To ensure the analysis and interpretation of fits to large lens datasets is feasible, the `PyAutoFit` aggregator tool allows lens model results to be loaded from hard-disk to a Python script or Jupyter notebook.
+To ensure the analysis and interpretation of fits to large lens datasets is feasible, `PyAutoFit`'s database tools write lens modeling results to a relational database which can be loaded from hard-disk to a Python script or Jupyter notebook.
 This uses memory-light `Python` generators, ensuring it is practical for thousands of lenses.

 `PyAutoLens` includes a comprehensive visualization library for the analysis of both direct imaging and submm / radio interferometer datasets, tools for preprocessing data to formats suited to lens analysis and options to include effects like the telescope optics and background sky subtraction in the model-fit.
-Interferometric analysis is performed directly on the observed visibilities in Fourier space, circumventing issues associated with the incomplete sampling of the uv-plane that give rise to artefacts that can bias the inferred mass model and source reconstruction in real-space.
+Interferometer analysis is performed directly on the observed visibilities in their native Fourier space, circumventing issues associated with the incomplete sampling of the uv-plane that give rise to artefacts that can bias the inferred mass model and source reconstruction in real-space.
 To make feasible the analysis of `millions` of visibilities, `PyAutoLens` uses `PyNUFFT` [@pynufft] to fit the visibilities via a non-uniform fast Fourier transform and `PyLops` [@PyLops] to express the memory-intensive linear algebra calculations as efficient linear operators [@Powell2020].
 Creating realistic simulations of imaging and interferometer strong lensing datasets is possible, as performed by [@Alexander2019] [@Hermans2019] who used `PyAutoLens` to train neural networks to detect strong lenses.

 # Performance

 The analysis of direct imaging datasets and interferometer datasets (up to of order 1 million visibilities) are both feasible on hardware with at least 4GB of RAM.
 The time it takes to perform lens modeling with `PyAutoLens` are highly variable and depend on the size of the dataset being analysed and complexity of the model being fitted.
 They can vary from minutes to thousands of CPU hours.
-For large jobs we recommend users install `PyAutoLens` on a HPC cluster and documentation is included on how to set this up.
+The run-times section on [readthedocs](https://pyautolens.readthedocs.io/en/latest/) provides graphs showing the performance of the latest release of `PyAutoLens` and a calculator for estimating how long a lens model fit may take.
+For large jobs we recommend users install `PyAutoLens` on a HPC cluster and documentation is provided on how to set this up.

 # Workspace and HowToLens Tutorials